kathrinmzl/WanderWallet/README.md

 So far, the application includes all necessary features to create a minimum viable product.
 However, there is room for improvement and further functionality to enhance usability and flexibility for travelers:

-- *Track multiple trips at once*
-Allow users to manage several trips in parallel instead of only focusing on a single active trip.

 - *Expense categories*
 Add the option to assign categories such as food, transport, or accommodation to expenses, making it easier to analyze spending patterns.